mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 ### Sending Multimodal Queries

-To send multimodal queries (e.g., including images) to your agent, you can construct the `message` parameter of `stream_query` with a list of `types.Part` objects.
+To send multimodal queries (e.g., including images) to your agent, you can construct the `message` parameter of `async_stream_query` with a list of `types.Part` objects.
 Each part can be text or an image.

 To include an image, you can use `types.Part.from_uri`, providing a Google Cloud Storage (GCS) URI for the image.